A2Amir/Traffic_Sign_Classifier/README.md

 ```

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Explore, summarize and visualize the data set: it is provided a basic summary of the data set.

 After loading the dataset, I asserted weathers the numbers of the training images and labels are equal or not.

     assert(len(x_train)==len(y_train))
     assert(len(x_valid)==len(y_valid))
     assert(len(x_test)==len(y_test))

 Then I got the following summary information: